tjamcas/DJ4E-ClassNotes/4-UsingJavaScriptJQueryJSON/UsingJavaScriptJQueryJSON_Week2_Notes.md

 #### JavaScript Object Oriented Classes

--	In JavaScript, the function keyword is used to define a class
+-	In JavaScript, the `function` keyword is used to define a class
         ```
         function ClassName(arg1, …, argN) {
             // Declare the class attributes
             this.attributeName0 = 0;
             // ”this” refers to the instance variable that is
             // constructing this class object
             this.attributeName1 = arg1;
             …
             this.attributeNameN = argN;
             …
             codeBlock;

             // Define the class methods
             this.methodName = function () {
                 codeBlock;
             }
         }
         ```
-        -	Notice that the method definition invokes the keyword function, but unlike the use of function for the class name, this invocation of function is unnamed.
+        -	Notice that the method definition invokes the keyword `function`, but unlike the use of `function` for the class name, this invocation of `function` is unnamed.

     -	For example:
         ```